DavidTWynn/async_http_test/README.md

 - async_http_test/
   - async_http_test.py - Examples for http async requests
   - counter_async.py - sleep examples of sync and async
+- Dockerfile - Settings to create a Docker image for the project
 - .vscode/settings.json - MS VSCode IDE workspace settings for linting, formatting, etc. tests/ - pytest unit tests
 - .gitignore - Files to not track by git